FRUIT TREE: Breadfruit (Yellow Heart) - Sold per plant - FREE ISLANDWIDE DELIVERY AVAILABLE

 ORDER PROCESSING & DELIVERY

-pick up.
-Other delivery arrangements can be made for a fee.
+pick up by appointment at our farm or plant nursery.
+Other delivery arrangements can be made for an additional fee.

 For GoCool Courier delivery pick ups are made from our location on Fridays and delivery done islandwide on Saturdays within the Kingston, Ocho Rios & Montego Bay areas.
 Other areas within the island, deliveries will be done on Mondays .